 - A fifth of the 600 deaths explored by UCL were caused by cancer.
 Another fifth died from digestive diseases such as intestinal obstruction or pancreatitis.

-Please check this page in April for news about MoH hosting and leading this important work.
+Please check the homepage for live updates on the project.
 You can find out more about the project here.